RosettaCommons/documentation/application_documentation/structure_prediction/loop_modeling/KIC_with_fragments.md

 Post-processing
 ===============

 For benchmarking purposes, creating a score *vs* rmsd plot across decoys and looking for near-native 'energy funnels' is a good way to test the performance of the protocols on a system, and can help to determine whether errors are due to scoring or sampling.
 For blind prediction and refinement, such plots can still be useful to look for convergence or multiple minima in the energy landscape.
-Decoys may also be pairwise-clustered, using the [cluster application](application_documentation/cluster), to search for well-populated regions of conformational space that may represent alternative low-energy conformations.
+Decoys may also be pairwise-clustered, using the [[cluster application|cluster]], to search for well-populated regions of conformational space that may represent alternative low-energy conformations.

 Comparison to other loop modeling protocols